 So you basically do the work once.
 In the end you’ll be able to stay in front of a growing number of prospects with no extra effort beyond the original building of the campaign.
 This is great because you’re going to become the one they think of first because of all the helpful content you’ve been giving them.
 You can absolutely close every email with a PS that basically is a soft sell telling them how to schedule a consultation with you or to even buy one of your products.

 I blogged about automated email the week prior to this.
-Building An Email List For Your Small Business.
+11 Ways to Create a Easy Email Marketing List.
 If you want to check it out.
-I go more in depth.
+I go more in depth about how to automate your website emails.

 Push to social media networks

 And speaking of creating helpful content.
-I have a really easy way that once you create it you can share it in one step with all of your social networks.
-You can actually use a wordpress plugin like social media auto publish.
+I have a really easy way that once you create it you can automate your website to share it in one step with all of your social networks.
+You can actually use a WordPress plugin like social media auto publish.
 You’re just going to install the plug-in.
 Customize it with your settings.
 Then whenever you publish a new article on your website it’s going to automatically push it out to all the social networks that you set it up to.
+And that’s another way to automate your website.

-Click the circle icon in the lower right hand corner to subscribe if you like what you read.
 Ready to automate your website?
 To a more strategic one that’s set to get you more customers or leads on autopilot?
-There are many different ways I can help.
-Just visit my blog to see those different ways I can help you or contact me on social media.
+There are many different ways WNY Web Development can help.
+Just visit our blog to see those different ways we can help you or contact us on social media.
 Alright guys for WNY Web Development until next week.